LLVM 23.0.0git

 The basic data container for the call graph of a Module of IR.

-Definition: CallGraph.h:72
+Definition CallGraph.h:72

 static ConstantAsMetadata * get(Constant *C)

-static Constant * getPointerBitCastOrAddrSpaceCast(Constant *C, Type *Ty)
+static LLVM_ABI Constant * getPointerBitCastOrAddrSpaceCast(Constant *C, Type *Ty)

 Create a BitCast or AddrSpaceCast for a pointer type depending on the address space.